TawfiqMohammed/F1-RAG-Assistant/README.md

 - 📊 **System Analytics**: Provides real-time metrics on response time, LLM confidence, and query type statistics.
 - ⚡ **Production-Ready**: Utilizes a robust architecture with a **SQLite database** for persistent storage, comprehensive error handling, and structured logging.

----

 ## 🖼️ Screenshots & Demo

-A picture is worth a thousand words—showcasing the application's sleek F1-themed design and core functionality.

 | Feature | Description | Screenshot/GIF |
 | :--- | :--- | :--- |